atet/learn/capture/README.md

 [![.img/step01d.png](.img/step01d.png)](#nolink)

-* **Starting ShareX for the first time, you may get a warning window** that the pre-set ShareX keyboard shortcuts clash with ones already set on your system
+* **Starting ShareX for the first time, you may get a warning window** that the pre-set ShareX keyboard hotkeys clash with ones already set on your system
-* Since ShareX relies on keyboard shortcuts to take a screenshot, start recording, etc., **you may want to remap those keys, or you can ignore this warning**
+* Since ShareX relies on keyboard hotkeys to take a screenshot, start recording, etc., **you may want to remap those keys, or you can ignore this warning**

 [![.img/step01e.png](.img/step01e.png)](#nolink)